All stories by Holger Syme on BroadwayStars

 Secret Theatre: Show 4 (Hayley Squires/Ellen McDougall), Lyric Hammersmith, Feb 2014 by Holger Syme

-The Lyric Hammersmith’s “Secret Theatre” project has been much discussed, praised, and derided, and I won’t try to recap the project itself – my knowledge of what the company has b…
+The Lyric Hammersmith's "Secret Theatre" project has been much discussed, praised, and derided, and I won't try to recap the project itself " my knowledge of what the company has been up to …

 Happy Days (Beckett/Natalie Abrahami), Young Vic, Feb 2014 by Holger Syme